Skip to main content

 • Toast and jam

-If running for fat loss, performing a run with low glycogen availability will increase the amount of fat used as fuel during exercise.3 So, running fasted or after a low carbohydrate meal may be best.
+If running for fat loss, performing a run with low glycogen availability will increase the amount of fat used as a fuel during exercise.3 So, running fasted or after a low carbohydrate meal may be best.

-In these circumstances suitable meals include:
+In these circumstances, suitable meals include:

 • Omelette